Anish7-anish/security-vuln-dashboard/README.md

 - **Kai status UX**: We kept the original “Analysis” exclude buttons for muscle memory, but added an inclusive multi-select so analysts can focus on specific statuses.
 Both interact nicely because the slice differentiates between `kaiExclude` and `kaiStatuses`.
 - **Local preference persistence**: Rather than a backend profile, we stash layout toggles in `localStorage`.
 Easy to implement, and users tend to run this locally, so syncing isn’t critical.
 - **Header restyle**: Dark blue background made the default header disappear.
 We switched to a gradient + subtle shadow so navigation stays readable against the deep dashboard canvas.
+- **Virtual scroll > always-on pagination**: Paging through hundreds of CVEs was painful, so big result sets stay in a single, virtualized scroll while smaller ones keep the familiar paginated view.
+Feels more fluid and the DOM stays lean.
+- **Lazy chunks for charts/routes**: Pulled the chart bundle, repo comparison, and secondary pages behind `React.lazy` so the dashboard boots faster and streams in the heavy stuff only when we actually visit it, with Suspense spinners covering the gap.

 ---